How to Become a Freelance Web Developer

 Tips on client management that will help you get continued work

-- Keep reaching out to clients and start building:
+- Keep reaching out to potential clients and start building:

-Keep hustling and try reaching out to clients that garner your interest.
+Keep hustling in your freelancing business and try reaching out to clients that garner your interest.
 Soon as you have the project, no matter how big or small, start working and building your portfolio.

 - Prepare contract: